zudochkin/awesome-newsletters/README.md

 * [Data Science Weekly Newsletter](http://www.datascienceweekly.org/).
 A free weekly newsletter featuring curated news, articles and jobs related to Data Science.
 * [Hadoop Weekly](http://www.hadoopweekly.com/).
 Summary of the week's top news in the Apache Hadoop™ ecosystem.

+## Technology in General
+* [Barista.io](http://www.barista.io/).
+Stay on top of today's most popular Tech news with a daily e-mail of crowd-curated articles from across the Web.

 ## Etc.
 * A free weekly newsletter featuring the best and hand curated links related to domains, development, monetization, how to guides, tips and tricks, resources, events and more.
 [This Week in Domains](http://www.thisweekindomains.com/)
 * Inspiration in your inbox by [TED](https://www.ted.com/newsletter).